 BUT WHAT ABOUT NATURAL SUGARS?

-On the other hand, complex sugars (like those found in fruits, veggies, whole grains, etc) come wrapped in fiber.
-They take much longer for the body to breakdown and blood sugar spikes are much less likely.
+On the other hand, complex sugars (like those found in fruits, veggies, whole grains, etc) come wrapped in fibre.
+They take much longer for the body to break down and blood sugar spikes are much less likely.
 Batty’s been able to clear my acne without ever worrying about these!
-She eats as much fruits and veggies as she wants, and can often be found enjoying a bowl of strawberries on a hot summer’s day.
+She eats as many fruits and veggies as she wants.
+She can often be found enjoying a bowl of strawberries on a hot summer’s day.

 Until next time- Stay Radiant!